eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/delta-production.md

 ## Business Roles and Functions

 Delta-Production data is embedded into the WeekBasedCapacityGroup aspect model.
-This means that only suppliers provide delta production related data and customers consume it.
+This means that only suppliers provide Delta-Production related data and customers consume it.

 |Function / Role|Customer|Supplier|
 |-|-|-|